pralab/secml/README.md

   supported by `scikit-learn` are available, as well as Neural Networks (NNs) through [PyTorch](https://pytorch.org/) deep learning platform.
 - **Built-in attack algorithms.** Evasion and poisoning attacks based on a custom-developed fast solver.
+In addition, we provide connectors to other third-party Adversarial Machine Learning libraries.
 - **Visualize your results.** We provide visualization and plotting framework based on the widely-known library [matplotlib](https://matplotlib.org/).
-- **Explain your results.** Explainable ML methods to interpret model decisions via influential features and prototypes. _(coming soon)_
+- **Explain your results.** Explainable ML methods to interpret model decisions via influential features and prototypes.
 - **Extensible.** Easily create new wrappers for ML models or attack algorithms extending our abstract interfaces.
 - **Multi-processing.** Do you want to save time further?
 We provide full